woocommerce/woocommerce-rest-api-docs/source/includes/v3/_authentication-endpoint.md

 puts "#{store_url}#{endpoint}?#{query_string}"
 ```

-> Example the JSON posted with the API Keys
+> Example of JSON posted with the API Keys

 ```
 {